aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 - **Inputs:**
     - **Guardian:** Address of the guardian activating the tokens for
     - **Amount:** Amount of guardian tokens to be activated for the next term
-    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
 - **Authentication:** The guardian or a whitelisted relayer.
 Only for guardians with some available balance.
 - **Pre-flight checks:**
     - Ensure that the Protocol term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.